Adyen/adyen-commercetools/notification/docs/HowToRun.md

 1. [Payment-interface-interaction custom type](../resources/payment-interface-interaction-type.json)

 You can create these by running the command `npm run setup-resources` as below, the command requires the `ADYEN_INTEGRATION_CONFIG` to be set as an environment variable.
+Be aware that this command also sets up [the notification webhook in Adyen](./IntegrationGuide.md#step-1-set-up-notification-webhook-and-generate-hmac-signature).

 ```bash
 export ADYEN_INTEGRATION_CONFIG=xxxx